-Here you have my list with best lightweight 2 person backpacking tents for 2020, all below or close to 2 kg (4.4 lb) of weight and all from top brands in this industry.
+Here you have my list with best lightweight 2 person backpacking tents, all below or close to 2 kg (4.4 lb) of weight and all from top brands in this industry.
 Please keep reading.

 What is included